 If you are thinking about selling your home in Toronto or the GTA and want to get the most money possible which I’m sure you do, I'm going to show you the nine biggest home selling mistakes and how you can avoid them.
-By avoiding these home selling mistake, it will help you to sell your home for a higher price, sell quickly and make the home selling process much smoother.
-Selling your home in Toronto, Mississuaga or Oakville can be stressful time but eliminating these mistakes it will make it a much more enjoyable experience.
+By avoiding these home selling mistakes, it will help you to sell your home for a higher price, sell quickly and make the home selling process much smoother.
+Selling your home in Toronto, Mississauga or Oakville can be a stressful time but eliminating these mistakes it will make it a much more enjoyable experience.

 #1 Not Preparing Your Home Properly

 The first mistake that many homebuyers make is not preparing the home properly.
 You want to impress buyers as soon as they see the house so that's really looking at your curb appeal as people are approaching the home and driving into your driveway.
 The buyers are already judging your home.
 Make sure that the grass is mowed, the bushes and trees are trimmed, fix any cracks in the pavements, touch up any exterior paint that’s needed, clean the windows etc. Get rid of any weeds, dead flowers, or plants.
 First impressions count!
 The second part is to focus on the interior of the home.
 Step one is to declutter, depersonalize and clean the home from top to bottom.
 Get rid of the old junk snd things that you're not going to need until you get into your next property.
 Depersonalize the home by removing any family pictures, awards, trophies, or any drawings your kids have done from the fridge.
 Once you have declutters and depersonalized the home make sure the house is cleaned thoroughly.

 #2 Fix, Repair and Replace